This is a gear review about the Best Ultralight Sleeping Pads for Backpacking 2025.

 > The extra insulation is a waste of weight and money if not hiking in colder temperatures.

-All the same great quality as all the other Therm a Rest pads but with more insulation to help with those cold sleepers who need all the help they can get to stay warm.
+The same great quality as all the other Therm-a-Rest sleeping pads but with more insulation to help with those cold sleepers who need all the help they can get to stay warm.

-At 15.5oz / 439g the Therm A Rest NeoAir XTherm NXT was recently upgraded is one of the best backpacking sleeping pads for cold temperatures.
+The newly upgraded version managed to shave 0.5 ounces of weight and now weights, 15.5oz / 439 grams.
+This upgraded model of the Therm A Rest NeoAir XTherm NXT is one of the best winter sleeping pads for cold temperatures.

 The Therm A Rest NeoAir X-Therm is very lightweight, super comfortable, and reasonably priced.